6 India Players Who Can Resurrect Their International Career with IPL 2025 Performances Ft. Ruturaj Gaikwad

 With IPL 2025 set to begin in less than two months, many players will be eager to seize this opportunity and make a strong impact.

-Several Indian players who haven’t played international cricket for a long time and are currently out of contention will be hoping to deliver outstanding performances this season and revive their international careers.
+Several Indian players who haven’t played international cricket for a long time and are currently out of contention will be hoping to deliver outstanding performances this season to revive their international careers.

-Given the intense competition for every position in Indian cricket, a standout IPL campaign could be crucial for them.
+Given the intense competition in Indian cricket, a standout IPL campaign could be crucial for most.

 Let’s look at six Indian players who can revive their international careers with impressive performances in IPL 2025.

-The CSK captain is not in good form in domestic cricket as he only scored 123 runs in 5 matches during SMAT 2024.
-So IPL remains only hope for him now.
+The CSK captain is not in good form in domestic cricket.
+He scored only 123 runs in five matches during SMAT 2024.
+So IPL remains his only hope for now.

-India have recently preferred Sanju Samson and Abhishek Sharma as openers, and with Shubman Gill and Yashasvi Jaiswal set to return to the T20I setup, the competition for Gaikwad is extremely tough.
-He will need to deliver his best performances to catch the selectors’ attention.
+India recently preferred Sanju Samson and Abhishek Sharma as openers.
+With Shubman Gill and Yashasvi Jaiswal set to return to the T20I setup, the competition for Gaikwad is extremely tough.
+He will need to deliver his best performance.
 In the last two seasons of IPL, he has scored more than 550 runs.
 This time, however, he will have to look for a much bigger impact.

-Venkatesh Iyer also had a decent IPL 2024, scoring 370 runs in 15 matches, but that was not enough for him to find a place in the Indian team.
-Since his last game for India in 2022, Venkatesh has never been considered again.
+Venkatesh Iyer also had a decent IPL outing last year, scoring 370 runs in 15 matches, but that was not enough for him to find a place in the Indian team.
+Since his last game for India in 2022, Venkatesh has not been considered again.

-His challenge is that, though he is an all-rounder, but because of the impact rule, KKR largely utilizes him as a batter by preferring a specialist bowler, which limits him to make much impact.
-Beyond this, India already has sufficient batters doing well in the top and middle order in white-ball cricket.
-Venkatesh Iyer will have to give his best in the upcoming season to catch the selectors’ attention.
+His challenge is that, though he is an all-rounder KKR largely utilizes him as a batter courtesy of the impact rule.
+Besides, India has sufficient batters doing well in the top and middle order in white-ball cricket.
+Venkatesh Iyer will have to give his best in the upcoming season.

 ALSO READ:

-Ishan Kishan was India’s first-choice wicketkeeper in every match after Rishabh Pant’s injury.
-However, after the 2023 World Cup, he was dropped from the team as well as from the central contract and hasn’t been considered since.
+Ishan Kishan was India’s first-choice wicketkeeper after Rishabh Pant’s injury.
+However, after the 2023 World Cup, he was dropped from the team as well as from the central contract.

-He had a below-par season in IPL 2024 and could manage just 320 runs in 14 matches, which led to Mumbai Indians releasing him before the auction.
-Sunrisers Hyderabad however went on to pick him and he will surely try to make a huge impact, and if he does so then no doubt he will catch the attention of selectors.
+He had a below-par season in IPL 2024.
+Since he could manage just 320 runs in 14 matches, it led to Mumbai Indians releasing him before the auction.
+Sunrisers Hyderabad went on to pick Kishan and he will surely try to make a huge impact.

-Rajat Patidar had an impressive IPL 2024, scoring 395 runs in 15 matches.
+Rajat Patidar had an impressive IPL season last year, scoring 395 runs in 15 matches.
 He carried his form into domestic cricket, scoring 428 runs in the SMAT and 226 runs in the Vijay Hazare Trophy.

 If he maintains this momentum in the upcoming IPL season, he might catch the selectors’ attention, having played only one ODI and three Tests for India before.
 This season could be important for him, as he is also a contender for RCB’s captaincy.